 There are a few things in life that I am scared of; sharks, bears, my car dying on the Golden Gate bridge, needles, and cancer.
-Not necessarily in that order, I might add.
-When I see the words written before me, it seems rather selfish.
+Not necessarily in that order.
+When I see the words written before me, it seems selfish.
 What about losing loved ones?
 Or not experiencing love?
-These are all things out of my control, but I feel I have some control over my fears.
 I can tackle them gracefully or maybe not so gracefully.
-One thing I am not afraid of is indulging often with these butterscotch pudding tarts.
-The butterscotch pudding in these tarts is so delicious, creamy and sinful.
-I had a hard time putting down the spoon, and saving enough for these Butterscotch Pudding Tarts.
+One thing I am not afraid of is indulging often with are these butterscotch pudding tarts.
+The tart shell is not a traditional pastry shell instead I used macadamia nuts, oats and dates.
+The homemade pudding is dreamy and the perfect companion for the nutty pastry shell.

 The next few days were hell being in my own thoughts.
 I was on a trip and couldn’t burden my new found friends with “TMI so I plugged along, keeping busy shooting, listening, taking notes and enjoying cocktails and good food.
-As soon as I got on the plane, and had my first moment to sigh, and it hit as a tear trickled down my cheek.
-What if?
-What was I going to do?
+As soon as I got on the plane, and had my first moment to sigh, and it hit me.
+All the Whats came flooding in.
 Client projects were lined up for the year.
 How was I going to tell my family and friends?
 I had weddings to attend, babies being born.
 I know many women who have gone or are going through the same thing and have done so with wit and grace.
 I was not sure I could do the same.
 I was terrified.